Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D: Introduction

-One aspect of this complication is the fact that cluster-tilted algebras of Dynkin type $D$ might be derived equivalent without being connected by a sequence of good mutations.
-This occurs already for types $D_6$ and $D_8$, see Examples~\ref{ex:selfinj} and~\ref{ex:D8} below.
-Although we have been able to find further systematic derived equivalences, one cannot be sure that these are all.
-Another aspect demonstrating the latter point is that when trying to apply the top-to-bottom approach by using the equivalence class of the integral bilinear form defined by the Cartan matrix as derived invariant to distinguish the different derived equivalence classes, one encounters arbitrarily large sets of cluster-tilted algebras with the same derived invariant but for which we cannot determine their derived equivalence, see Section~\ref{sec:D15}.
+However, for the cluster tilted algebras of Dynkin type $D_n$, derived equivalence is strictly weaker than good mutation equivalence which underlines and explains why the situation in this case is much more complicated.
+The fact that there are cluster-tilted algebras of Dynkin type $D_n$ which are derived equivalent without being connected by a sequence of good mutations occurs already for types $D_6$ and $D_8$, see Examples~\ref{ex:selfinj} and~\ref{ex:D8}.
+Although we have been able to find further systematic derived equivalences including what we call `good double mutations', one cannot be sure that these are all.
+Indeed, there are arbitrarily large sets of cluster-tilted algebras of type $D$ such that all computable derived invariants available to us coincide for all the algebras within such a set, but nevertheless we could not determine whether any two of these algebras are derived equivalent or not, see Section~\ref{sec:D15}.